swmannepalli/AzureSynapseAnalyticsWorkshop/Move-data-copy-pipeline.md

 4. Go to Source Tab and select the SQL Server Dataset created above.
 5. Go to Sink tab, select Azure Data Lake Storage Gen2 Dataset created above.
+6. Click on Debug to run the pipeline.
+After successful completion, data will be copied from SQl Server on Azure VM to Azure Data Lake Storage Gen2.

+## Task 2 - Query Azure Data Lake Storage Gen 2 data and load into dedicated SQL Pool using Spark Pool